What is Aldosterone?

 Individuals with high levels of aldosterone have a condition known as hyperaldosteronism, and this is typically caused by small, benign tumors on the adrenal glands.
 Hyperaldosteronism can cause high blood pressure, low potassium levels and an abnormal increase in blood volume because of the way the hormone affects the body.

 It's also possible to have low levels of aldosterone.
-Addison's Disease, a disease that causes a general loss of adrenal function, can be a cause.
-Patients with Addison's disease will experience low blood pressure, increased potassium levels and lethargy.
+Primary adrenal insufficiency, a disease that causes a general loss of adrenal function, can be a cause.
+Patients with primary adrenal insufficiency causing low levels of aldosterone may experience low blood pressure, increased potassium levels, and lethargy.

 Genetic mutations can also affect the production of aldosterone.
-Patients with this rare genetic disorder will experience symptoms similar to Addison's disease, but the symptoms are typically less severe.
+Patients with this rare genetic disorder will experience symptoms similar to primary adrenal insufficiency but the symptoms are typically less severe.

 If you are struggling with maintaining a healthy blood pressure, and also have changes in blood potassium levels, you may want to talk to your doctor about aldosterone.
 Consider asking your doctor if your hormones could be the cause of your blood pressure and potassium struggles, especially if lifestyle changes are not helping.
 If aldosterone levels are not where they should be, talk to your doctor about changes or treatments that are possible to help your condition.